 Which statin is most appropriate if you have diabetes?
-It depends on your overall cardiovascular risk, but the recommendations lean toward a moderate-intensity or high-intensity statin.
+It depends on your overall cardiovascular risk.
+However, expert recommendations lean toward a moderate-intensity or high-intensity statin.

 There are several different types of statins.
 Some are more potent than others.
-They each work a little differently, but they all help lower cholesterol by interfering with a substance your body needs to make cholesterol in the liver.
+They each work a little differently, but they all help lower cholesterol.
+They do so by interfering with a substance your body needs to make cholesterol in the liver.

 Recent guidelines presented by the American College of Cardiology and the American Heart Association expanded the number of potential statin users.
 Doctors used to base their decision to prescribe a statin primarily on a person’s LDL score.
 Now, other risk factors are also considered.
 In general, statins are usually recommended for people who have: